Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it’s more expensive, and planting seeds is more fun 😉

 Pumpkin Varieties for Giant Pumpkins

 The best way to plant pumpkin seeds is in small hills or mounds.
-Build these up using compost and organic matter to a depth of a few centimetres above the soil level.
+Build these up using compost and organic matter to a depth of an inch or so above the soil level.
 They should be about 2 – 3 feet across.
 Work in some manure so that there are plenty of nutrients, since pumpkins are heavy feeders.

-Make a small well in the centre of your hill and plant four or five seeds covering them with about 1 inch of loose soil.
-Water gently with a sprinkler rose so that you don't uncover the seeds.
+Make a small well in the center of your hill and plant four or five seeds covering them with about 1 inch of loose soil.
+Water gently with a sprinkler hose so that you don’t uncover the seeds.

-You should leave a distance of between 6 – 10 feet between hills depending on whether you are growing a vine or a compact (bush) variety.
+You should leave a distance of between 6 and 10 feet between hills depending on whether you are growing a vine or a compact (bush) variety.

 Once the seedlings are a couple of inches high, thin out to keep just the strongest plant.
 Don’t pull out the others, as you might damage the roots of the best seedling.
 Just cut them with scissors at soil level.